gavri1990/ShoppingListDemoApp/README.md

 ### 🚀 Features

 - Add items to a shopping list
-- Updat the initial quantity
+- Update the initial quantity
 - Delete items instantly
 - Real-time UI updates using Jetpack Compose
 - MVVM architecture with modular controllers